Whirlpool Corporation (WHR) - Total Liabilities

 About Whirlpool Corporation

-Whirlpool Corporation manufactures and markets home appliances and related products and services in the North America, Latin America, Asia, and internationally.
-The company's principal products include refrigerators, freezers, ice makers, and refrigerator water filters; laundry appliances, and commercial laundry products and related laundry accessories; cooking and other small domestic appliances… Read more
+Whirlpool Corporation manufactures and markets home appliances and related products and services in the North America, Latin America, and internationally.
+The company's principal products include refrigerators, freezers, ice makers, and refrigerator water filters; laundry appliances, and commercial laundry products and related laundry accessories; cooking and other small domestic appliances; and … Read more